 Lawyering, motherhood, community engagement, meditation and urban farming are the means by which she cultivates patience, humor, gratitude, skill and equanimity.

 Roni Reynolds joined Fortenberry Law Group September of 2019, as a part-time Paralegal.
 She is very excited to be a part of this team of talented professionals having never worked with a more caring group of people.
-"I truly loves my job," says Roni.
-Following her retirement, she was especially thrilled to find a part-time job where she could utilize the skills acquired over the past 40+ years.
+"I truly love my job," says Roni.
+She was especially thrilled to find an opportunity where she could utilize the skills acquired over the past 40+ years.